itsdlow/itsdlow.github.io/_pages/about.md

 In addition to being student, I also tutor and am actively involved in computational biology research at DePaul University.
 I have found learning to teach to be one of the most beneficial challenges I have been faced with, as it challenges both my personality and knowledge as a developer.
 I have also found myself very passionate in the work I am doing as a member of DePaul's Computational Biology and Applied Bioinformatics (CoBaAB) Lab, as the intersection between computer science and biology has always facinated me and even motivated me to minor in Biology, as well as considering to further my education in the subject.

-Outside of my software dev and school life, I enjoy video games and staying active.
+Outside of my software engineering and school life, I enjoy reading, video games, and staying active.
 I am currently practicing Muay Thai as well as attempting to become a triathlete in the upcoming 2021 Chicago Triathlon.

 ![About Me - 2019 Chicago Triathlon][image_url]